marinzelenika/aspose-policies/content/policies/po-and-po-number/_index.md

 ---
 head_name: "PO and PO Number"
-page_title: "PO and PO Number - Purchase - conholdate.com"
+page_title: "PO and PO Number - Purchase - aspose.com"
 description: "Brief information about what a Purchase Order is and how to create it."
 base_url: ""
 ---
 {{< rightPanel >}}
 {{< start-content >}}
 ##### **PO and PO Number**
 PO stands for Purchase Order.
-You may need to provide a PO to Conholdate if you want to pay through wire transfer instead of a credit card.
+You may need to provide a PO to Aspose if you want to pay through wire transfer instead of a credit card.
 Some of our customers have asked us questions about POs:

 * What is a PO?
 * What is a PO number?